rudevermzzz/DSA/README.md

 # Day 3 : Printing the first maximum in an array

-# Day 4 : ounting how many times a given element (marks) appears in an array.
+# Day 4 : Counting how many times a given element (marks) appears in an array.